Making Agriculture Sustainable in the Hazeltons

 Put a bunch of friends together in a room who love live music, local food, nature and community and next thing you know events are getting planned!
-MASH aka Permaculture Farm Festival Club is a non-profit society registered in February 2017.
+MASH aka Making Agriculture Sustainable in the Hazeltons is a non-profit society registered in February 2017.
 Our idea is to host events on local farms, providing educational entertainment and supporting local farms in the process.
 We have hosted over 20 events in the last 3 years, some were straight up workshops related to sustainable agriculture and permaculture, and others were concerts by touring musicians.
 Our biggest project has been the Hazelton Hootenanny - a multi-day festival with on-site camping.
 Always a good time and always great people.
-Because all of the events have been hosted by Bulkley Canyon Ranch it made sense to have them host a webpage for us too, at least in the short term.
+Laurie is the driving force behind MASH and acts as the community programmer and treasurer.

 Our goals for 2020